The difference between Art Nouveau and Art Deco explained!

 Decorative artists experienced a rise in status following the turn of the century; similarly, a rise in wealth and social as well as technological progress gave birth to the widespread luxury industry.
 This golden combination solidified the Art Deco movement.

-Art deco 'Nude Hoop Dancer' by Andre Marcel Bouraine (Briand), c.a.
+Art Deco sculpure 'Nude Hoop Dancer' by Andre Marcel Bouraine (Briand), c.a.
 1925, by gallery 'Het Ware Huis'

 Art Deco truly embraced the influence of the industrial revolution.
 Art Deco designs were therefore more symmetrical and streamlined, attempting to make machine-made objects more aesthetically appealing to everybody.

-William van Alen’s Chrysler Building can therefore be seen as an Art Deco icon.
-The use of curved forms and bold colours was also very typical.
+The Chrysler Building designed by William of Alen’s for example can be seen as an real Art Deco icon.
+The use of curved forms and bold colours are very typical.

 Typical example of Art Deco, 1930, The Chrysler Building, New York

-René Lalique, vase 'Archers', 1921 available through Lennart Booij Fine Art and Rare Items
+René Lalique, Art Deco style vase 'Archers', 1921 available through Lennart Booij Fine Art and Rare Items